Rajashree-Rajagopal/Rajashree-Rajagopal/README.md

 -->
 # Hi there 👋, I'm Rajashree!

-Welcome to my GitHub profile!
-I'm a data professional with a blend of technical and analytical skills focused on leveraging data and models to identify patterns, automate processes, and deliver impactful insights.
+I'm a tech enthusiast with a strong passion for building impactful software and solving challenging problems.
+With a Bachelor's in Information Technology and professional experience as a Systems Engineer at Infosys, I've worked across a spectrum of technologies, from microservices to data analytics.
+I believe in the power of continuous learning and leveraging technology to make a difference.
+I aspire to leverage my skills to deliver impactful insights.

 🔭 I’m currently working on building my Data Analysis projects and portfolio

 ## 🧰 Tech ToolBox: